hikeventures/hikeventures.github.io/_posts/best/2016-05-23-best-winter-gloves.markdown

 ---
 layout: post
-title: The best ski and snowboarding gloves for 2016
+title: The best winter gloves for skiing and snowboarding for 2017
 description: The best winter gloves for skiing, snowboarding or snowshoeing
 date: 2016-01-03 19:10:07
 category: articles